How does the school encourage good attendance and punctuality?

 Absence for the following reasons will be authorised where parents / carers have confirmed the absence either verbally, by telephone or in writing on the child’s return to school:

-Taking your child out of school during term time could be detrimental to your child’s educational progress.
 There is no legal entitlement for leave during the school term.
-A pupil who takes 10 days absence will only attain 94.7% which is below the 95% target we set for all Oakfield pupils.
+A pupil who takes 10 days absence will only attain 94.7% which is below the 96% target we set for all Oakfield pupils.
 10 days absence also means the pupil will miss 50 hours of education.

 As from 1st September 2013, the Education (Pupil Registration) ( England) Regulations 2013 amended Regulation 7 prohibits Headteachers from granting any leave of absences to pupils, except where advance application has been made by the parent / carer and the Headteacher agrees that the absence will be an exceptional circumstance.